 After the test the electrodes on your head will be removed with warm water.
-Your hair may be sticky and damp and some of the paste may be left in your hair afterwards; this will wash out and you will probably need to wash your hair after the test.
+Your hair may be sticky and damp and some of the paste may be left in your hair afterwards; you will probably need to wash your hair after the test.

-There may be some sticky residue left from the stimulating electrodes, which will be cleaned with warm water, but you may need to wash the region on returning home.
+There may be some sticky residue left from the stimulating electrodes; but you may need to wash the region on returning home.